BroodLK/aa-discord-obfuscate/README.md

 when `Use random key` is enabled.
 Manual ordering is configured in `Discord Role Order Config`; locked roles remain fixed while unlocked roles may be shuffled when the rotation task runs.

+### Role Ordering<a name="role-ordering"></a>

+Role ordering is configured in `Discord Role Order Config`.

+- Set the bot role in the dropdown and save.
+Roles above the bot are locked.
+- The table shows live Discord role order; to change order, edit roles in Discord and refresh this page.
+- Lock checkboxes only affect automation when role ordering is enabled.
+- Opt-out and color are read-only here.
+Update opt-out in `Discord Role Obfuscations` and color in Discord or via Role Color Rules.

 ### Role Coloring<a name="role-coloring"></a>